Authors

 Rachel

-Élisabeth-Rachel Félix, dite Rachel ou Mlle Rachel
+Élisabeth-Rachel Félix, known as Rachel or Miss Rachel

 Raymond Radiguet